OutSystems/docs-support/src/troubleshooting/infrastructure-management/restart-cloud/restart-cloud.md

 <div class="info" markdown="1">

-Clicking **Restart Services** performs an IIS reset, clears the application pools, and Restart all OutSystems Services (OutSystems Deployment Controller Service, OutSystems Deployment Service, OutSystems Scheduler Service) and clears any hanging requests.
-In the case of multiple front-ends, this restart is balanced (front-end servers are restarted one at a time).
+Clicking **Restart Services** performs an IIS reset, clears the application pools, and restarts all OutSystems Services (OutSystems Deployment Controller Service, OutSystems Deployment Service, OutSystems Scheduler Service) and clears any hanging requests.
+If there's a timeout restarting the OutSystems Services, the front-end is restarted instead.
+In the case of multiple front-ends, any restart is balanced (front-end servers are restarted one at a time).

 </div>